mnemnion/loon/notes/clua/syntax.md

 The token `{` begins a table, which may an even number of forms and is delimited by a closing `{`.
 The odd forms are interpreted as keys and the even forms as values, in keeping with Lua's vexing yet familiar convention of denoting the first element with `1`.

 The underlying representation of lists and vectors may be a table, and normally is, given Lua.
-The semantics of Clua will not normally subvert this.
+The semantics of Clu will not normally subvert this.

 ## Types